 Introduction

-Welcome to the Cumulocity IoT Digital twin manager (DTM) application.
+Welcome to the Cumulocity Digital Twin Manager (DTM) application.

-Once the asset hierarchy is created in the DTM application, the hierarchy can be applied to other applications such as OEE or Machine portal.
-It saves a lot of time and effort, as the hierarchy is created only once and can be used directly in other Cumulocity IoT hosted applications.
+Once the asset hierarchy is created in the DTM application, the hierarchy can be applied to other applications such as the Cumulocity Cockpit.
+It saves a lot of time and effort, as the hierarchy is created only once and can be used directly in other Cumulocity hosted applications.

 The home screen of the DTM application gives an overview of the application.
 You can see the number of asset models, asset properties and assets available at a glance.
 You can add asset properties, asset models and assets using the quick links.